 What kind of town do you like?
 It’s one of those questions that the more you think about it, the harder it gets to answer.
 I think about it often as I explore a new town every few days.
 I've decided that the best towns are the ones that make me smile.

 New Smyrna Beach, Florida made me smile a lot.
 It has a good town owned marina, an historical downtown dating to its settlement in 1768 as well as a much newer beach version across the causeway on the Atlantic.
 It has numerous strolling, play and historical parks, many with public bathrooms, a convenience I appreciate the older I get.

 Canal Street has been the heart of town for over two centuries.
 Today’s version is a reminder of the typical Main Street before interstates, strip malls and suburbia made them obsolete.
-But this one is a prestige address, alive with numerous and diverse shops, bars, lawyers, and good local restaurants where service delightfully comes before tips.
+But this one is still a prestige address, alive with numerous and diverse shops, bars, lawyers, and good local restaurants where service delightfully comes before tips.